Using the Snowpark XML RowTag Reader

-Specifying .option("rowTag", "<rowtag>") in session.read.option("rowTag", "<rowtag>").xml() activates the Snowpark XML RowTag Reader.
-Instead of loading the entire document as a single object, this mode splits the file based on the specified rowTag, loads each matching element as a separate row, and splits each row into multiple columns into a Snowpark DataFrame.
-It is especially useful for processing only selective elements in XML files, or ingesting large XML files in a scalable, Snowpark-native way.
+You can activate the Snowpark XML RowTag Reader by specifying .option("rowTag", "<rowtag>") in session.read.option("rowTag", "<rowtag>").xml().
+Instead of loading the entire document as a single object, this mode splits the file based on the specified rowTag, loads each matching element as a separate row, and splits each row into multiple columns in a Snowpark DataFrame.
+The Reader is especially useful for processing only selective elements in XML files or ingesting large XML files in a scalable, Snowpark-native way.

 Example